The Bylaws of The Coral Ridge Association

 The Board of Governors shall meet at a time, date, and place as called by the President subject to approval by the Board of Governors or in the President's absence or inability to act, the next senior officer subject to approval by the Board of Governors.
 A quorum shall consist of a majority of the current members of the Board of Governors.
 Individuals who are not officers or Board members may not address the Board except upon approval by a vote of the Board.

 Section 3 Executive Sessions

-Executive Sessions may be called by the President, or in the President’s absence or inability to act, by the next senior officer.
-Such Executive Sessions are subject to approval by the Board of Governors.
+Executive Sessions may be called by the President, or in the President's absence or inability to act, by the next senior officer.
+These sessions shall consist of the Officers of the Association as described in Article III

 ARTICLE VI AMENDMENTS TO BYLAWS

 The Bylaws may be amended at any general membership meeting of the Association by a two-thirds vote of the members attending such meeting, provided the proposed amendment shall have been approved by a majority vote of the Governing Board and published to the general membership not later than thirty days prior to the general membership meeting.

 Annual Dues for members will be determined by the Board of Governors at the June meeting of the Board.

 ARTICLE VIII ANNUAL EXAMINATION OF TREASURER’S RECORDS